vivshaw/zettel/pages/Heraclitus.md

+---
-tags:: philosophy, ancient, presocratic, Greece
+tags: philosophy, ancient, presocratic, Greece
+---

 - lived in [[Ephesus]]
 - referred to by the ancients as the Riddler, or Heraclitus the Obscure. he wrote largely in fragmentary, paradoxical statements